FRex/snore/README.md

 each print with above two options (but not with the default dots) the clear ANSI sequence is sent, so while running in a TTY the program keeps changing the single line instead of printing more lines with new values.

+Option `--help` (and `-h`, `-?` and `/?`) will print the help, `--sum` will only sum the times and error check but not do any countdown, `--nosleep` will print all the output without any sleeping, and `--print` will print times to `stderr` as they're being parsed.
+Some of these options are just to help me in debugging and development.